Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Posterior inference for MRMM

-\textbf{1) Updating thinned events $\Gt$:} Given $\G$, the thinned events $\Gt$ are independent of the observations: $p(\Gt\vbar \mRate, \thin, \G, \zz, \XX)= p(\Gt\vbar\mRate, \thin, \G)$.
-Furthermore, events in $\Gt$ can only be thinned by events in $\G$, suggesting that conditioned on $\G,\mRate,\thin$, the events within $\Gt$ do not interact with each other, and form a Poisson process.
-The result below formalizes this: \begin{prop} Given all other variables, the conditional distribution of the thinned events $\Gt$ is a Poisson process with intensity ${\rate\cdot \shadow\cdot{G}}$. \end{prop} This result resembles that of \citet{rao2017matern}, though our derivation in the appendix exploits~\cref{prop:X-G-Gt} and works with densities with respect to the rate-$\lambda$ Poisson measure, and is simpler and cleaner.
-Simulating such a Poisson process is straightforward: simulate a Poisson process with intensity $\Rate(\cdot)$ on the whole space $\Space$, and then keep each event $\gt$ in it with probability $\shadow\gt\G$ \citep{lewis1979simulation}.
+\textbf{1) Updating thinned events $\Gt$:} From the data generation process, it follows that given $\G$, $\Gt$ is independent of $\zz$ and $\XX$.
+Furthermore, for \matern type-III processes, events in $\Gt$ can only be thinned by events in $\G$, suggesting that given $\G,\mRate,\thin$, the events in $\Gt$ do not interact with each other, and form a Poisson process.
+The result below formalizes this: \begin{prop} Given all other variables, the conditional distribution of the thinned events $\Gt$ is a Poisson process with intensity ${\rate\cdot \shadow\cdot{G}}$. \end{prop} This result follows \citet{rao2017matern}, though in this work, we are conditioning on $\G \cup \Gt$ having at least one event.
+Our proof, included in the supplement, is also simpler and cleaner, exploiting~\Cref{prop:X-G-Gt} and working with densities with respect to the rate-$\lambda$ Poisson measure.
+Since ${\shadow\cdot{G}} \le 1$, we can easily use Poisson thinning~\citep{lewis1979simulation} to simulate this Poisson process: simulate a Poisson process with intensity $\Rate(\cdot)$ on the whole space $\Space$, and then keep each event $\gt$ in it with probability $\shadow\gt\G$.
 This makes jointly updating the entire set $\Gt$ easy and efficient, without any tuning parameters.

-\textbf{2) Updating the \matern events $G$:} This step is significantly more challenging, since unlike the thinned events, the \matern events interact with each other, and with the clustering structure of the data.
-Consequently, we cannot simply discard $G$ and sample a new realization.
-Instead, we produce a dependent update of $G$, through a Markov kernel that targets this conditional distribution.
+\textbf{2) Updating the \matern events $G$:} This step is more challenging, since the \matern events interact with each other, and with the clustering structure of the data.
+Instead of trying to independently update the entire $G$, we do so one component at a time.

-We first discard the cluster assignments $\zz$; note these can easily be resampled (see step 3 below).
-A naive approach is then to make a pass through the elements of $\G \cup \Gt$, reassigning each to either $\G$ or $\Gt$ based on the appropriate conditional.
-This forms a standard sequence of Gibbs updates, and does not involve any reversible jump or stochastic process simulation.
-At the end of this pass, we have an updated pair $(\G^*,\Gt^*)$, with $\G^*$ possibly having different number of elements from $\G$.
-While this keeps the union $G \cup \Gt$ unchanged, our ability to efficiently update $\Gt$ might suggest fast mixing.
+We first discard the cluster assignments $\zz$, these are easily resampled in step 3 below.
+We then make a pass through the elements of $\G \cup \Gt$, using~\Cref{prop:X-G-Gt} to reassign each to either $\G$ or $\Gt$.
+At the end of this, we have an updated pair $(\G^*,\Gt^*)$.
+While the union $G \cup \Gt$ is unchanged, our ability to efficiently update $\Gt$ in the previous step suggests fast mixing.